Scott Beard Leadership Circle

 Where can I park on campus?

-If you are driving yourself to the Leadership Circle, we will provide you with a parking pass at check-in.
-Nearby parking is available in lot R9 (closest) or lot F right next to the residence hall.
+If you are driving yourself, we will provide you with a parking pass at check-in.
+Parking is available in a deck P4 on the campus map right next to the residence hall (R10).

 What if I need to cancel?